-Just as each family law matter is inherently unique, we also believe that our clients deserve more than a simple and formulaic analysis of their legal rights and responsibilities.
+Our clients deserve more than a simple and formulaic analysis of their legal rights and responsibilities.
 As counselors at law, our practice is both client-centered and family-focused.
 We envision our role as co-managers, working cooperatively to reach a resolution designed to incorporate the myriad of factors that are important to you.
 It is our duty to provide a well-reasoned perspective and develop a strategic approach on how best to address the issues in contention.
 However, this cannot be attained without the vital input and personal perspective that you share with us.

 As we learn about your personal circumstances, we are better equipped and become stronger advocates.
 As we empower you through consultation, counseling, and education, you become more comfortable, confident and adept at managing your situation and the legal terrain.
 Through this ongoing and dynamic discourse, we will cooperatively forge a personalized and holistic strategy intended to reach the best resolution – for both you and the family unit overall.

 One of the very first, and most important, considerations is whether the matter will be handled in accordance with the traditional/adversarial model, or if Mediation or the Collaborative Divorce model would be preferable.
 See more on the Family Law Alternatives.
 While we are prepared to litigate issues as circumstances may demand, the vast majority of family cases can, and should, be resolved outside of the courtroom.
 Indeed, we encourage all of our clients to consider whether dispute resolution alternatives would be appropriate, whether by engaging in Mediation, committing to the Collaborative Divorce process, or simply seeking consultation for assistance in navigating the legal process.

 - Custody Disputes

 - Contempt Motions